ying-tang/help-documentation/_troubleshooting/Cannot_See_New_vCPUs.md

 **Q.** Why does my vCPU quota look so low?

-**A.** Are you perhaps looking at the "Limit Summary" instead of the "Hypervisor Summary"?
-Under "Limit Summary" in Horizon, the top graph is actually showing the *quota limits* for the project you're currently looking at.
-In each cloud, when you're looking at the Limits graphs in Horizon, you're viewing Quota Limits for the Project you're currently under, not total CPUs across the cluster and across all projects.
+**A.** Are you perhaps looking at the *Limit Summary* instead of the *Hypervisor Summary*?
+Under *Limit Summary* in Horizon, the top graph is actually showing the *quota limits* for the project you're currently looking at.
+In each cloud, when you're looking at the Limits graphs in Horizon, you're viewing the quota limits for the project you're currently under, not total CPUs across the cluster and across all projects.

 You can update quotas using the command line by following the examples at http://ibm-blue-box-help.github.io/help-documentation/openstack/userdocs/quotas/#compute-quotas

 For more information, see:

 * https://bugs.launchpad.net/horizon/+bug/1202965
 * https://ask.openstack.org/en/question/12699/nova-compute-question-about-cpu_allocation_ratio/?answer=24673#post-id-24673 (Thanks to _sgordon_ on ask.openstack.org for this information.)